 Category: Non-fiction

-Rights: World rights available
+Rights: Dramatization rights available

 Nature’s forces are ever-present, whether through their subliminal persistence or when they appear with powerful ferocity and unpredictability.
 They have the power to shape landscapes, engender the survival or precipitate the extinction of all life forms.
 Human societies are no exceptions.
 We too cannot escape nature’s fickleness.
 Even minor perturbations in temperature and precipitation can trigger major droughts, storms, and floods.
 Distant climatic phenomena can set off epidemics, or famines, and in more immediate ways, death.